Get Big Benefits From Increased Circulation And Oxygen Delivery: What To do & eat

 4. Take A Walk

-Eat To Boost Circulation and Oxygen Levels
+5 Foods That Will Boost Your Circulation and Oxygen Levels

 So you have a great base now on why blood flow is important, and what you can physically do to improve it.
 But you can work on it from another angle also!
 There are certain foods out there that will signal your body to increase circulation and help improve blood oxygen levels.
 Here are 5 that we recommend:

-A great, tasty treat, which we recommend everyone to enjoy in the first half of their day.
+A great, tasty treat, we recommend everyone to enjoy in the first half of their day.
 Berries contain Anthocyanin, which lowers blood pressure and increases oxygen delivery to muscle.

 2. Cayenne Pepper

-Use some here and there.
+Find ways to work it into your cooking.
+Many hot sauces have a cayenne base.
 It contains capsaicin, which relaxes blood vessels and decreases blood pressure.

 3. Fatty Fish & Fish Oil